Pills / liquid medication / needles & sharps / patches

 - Buchanan City Police Department: (269) 695-5120, 720 E. Front St, Buchanan.
 Pill drop-box in lobby

 - Chikaming Township Police Department: (269) 469-3245, 13535 Red Arrow Hwy, Harbert.
 Pill drop box in lobby.

 - Coloma Charter Township Police Department: (269) 468-8291, 4919 Paw Paw Lake Rd., Coloma.
 Pill drop-box in lobby.

 - Health Care Provider: check with your health care provider for other available collection options.

-- Watervliet City Police Department: Pill drop-box in lobby.
+- Watervliet City Police Department: 158 W Pleasant St, Watervliet, MI 49098, Pill drop-box in lobby.

 - The Drug Enforcement Agency periodically partners with local law enforcement agencies for pill drop-off collections.

 Home medical waste is not regulated under the Michigan Medical Waste Management Act, therefore common sense and caution should guide individuals in the safe disposal of home medical waste.
 Do not flush medical waste.
 Needles or sharps, old prescription medicine, etc. can be disposed of properly using the various methods listed.

 Needles & Sharps

 - Berrien County Household Chemical Collection Events: sharps/needles must be in a puncture proof container.
 Please label the container with the word "Sharps" or "Needles."
 This collection program is free to Berrien County residents.